clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 ## Conclusion

-This post has already grown too big, so I'll keep the conclusions short.
+This post has already grown too big, so I'll keep the summary short.
 Shenandoah is such an impressively designed garbage collector that just switching to it can immediately bring value for your application.
 Despite being fresh and somewhat experimental, it is ready to be used in production, and its stellar observability and documentation will smooth any transition pains should there be any.
 After you reap the initial benefits, it will encourage you to explore and learn this domain further, improving your programs even more.

-I hope that what you've read here inspired you to check out Shenandoah and see if it fits for what you do.
+I hope that what you've read here inspired you to check out Shenandoah and see if it fits your problem space.
 And if it does, share your experiences and spread the word, so that more people get to know about new garbage collectors and what they can do.
 Until next time!